 Does the official website provide information on designated organizations for the Startup Visa?

-Yes, the official website has all the designated organizations you need to support your business venture.
+Yes, the official Canadian government website for the Startup Visa has all the designated organizations you need to support your business venture.
 These organizations include angel investor groups, venture capital funds, and business incubators.
 You must secure support from at least one of these organizations to apply for a start-up visa.